 Although very much goal-driven and functional in nature, microcopy can take on brand personality too.
 Take the Evernote 404 page below for example.
 Instead of using the standard “Page not found” message, Evernote took this opportunity to lighten up the mood a little at a moment of user frustration.

-Tips for Doing Informational UX Right
+Tips for Doing UX Design Right: An Informational Approach

 1. Perform User Research

 Getting to know your user’s needs, pain points and knowledge gaps is instrumental in creating an effective informational UX strategy.
 User research leads to user personas that help you understand the best ways to communicate with your user.

 User personas help to inform effective information design in the interface.
 Personas answer key questions such as what information does the user already have, what more do they need, and how do they process information.
 With such knowledge in mind, UX designers and writers will work towards filling the need gap with useful content that speaks to the user.